ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaas_cli.md

 - *username*

-  The user name of the database user being shown.
+  The user name of the database user.

 ## Node command
 {: #node_cmds}